dmidlo/histdata.com-tools/README.md

 ```

 ###### CPU Utilization

-One can set a cap on CPU Utilization with `-c --cpu_utlization`
+One can set a cap on CPU Utilization with `-c --cpu_utilization`

 - available levels are, `"low"`,`"medium"`,`"high"`
 - **OR**
 - integer percent 1-200